Daniel Biss: Tenure

-According to his responses in a 2008 "Political Courage Test", Daniel Biss supports carbon emissions limits and is pro-choice (supporting legal access to abortion services).
-He also supports allowing Illinois high school graduates to pay in-state tuition at public universities regardless of immigration status, as well as state funding to raise the salaries of teachers.
-He received a 7% rating by the NRA in 2010.
-Biss has expressed support of labor unions and he received a $20,000 campaign contribution from AFSCME.
-Biss also supports legalizing marijuana in Illinois.
+In 2013, Biss delivered a speech on the state senate floor in support of a bill to legalize same-sex marriage in Illinois.
+The bill passed, and was signed into law by Governor Pat Quinn.

-In 2013, Biss cosponsored SB 1, a bill that aimed to limit the annual growth of retirement annuities within state employee's pension plans in an attempt to reduce debts in the state retirement system.
+In 2013, Biss cosponsored SB 1, a bill that significantly reduced pension plans for retired state employees in an attempt to reduce debts owed to the state retirement system due to the states many "pension holidays".
 In May 2015, the Illinois Supreme Court found the law unconstitutional.
 In rejecting the constitutionality of SB 1, the Illinois Supreme Court stated: "These modifications to pension benefits unquestionably diminish the value of the retirement annuities the members…were promised when they joined the pension system.
 Accordingly, based on the plain language of the Act, these annuity-reducing provisions contravene the pension protection clause's absolute prohibition against diminishment of pension benefits and exceed the General Assembly's authority," the ruling states.
 Biss later said that his work on SB 1 was an error, saying, "I decided this was the least bad of the bad options.
 I allowed myself to think we couldn't do better."
 Biss later expressed support for funding higher pension payments if necessary by instituting a tax system with a graduated income tax and a tax on financial transactions.

+Biss supported legislation protecting abortion access and supported legislation creating protections for LGBTQ+ youth.

 In March 2017, Biss sponsored SB 1424, a bill proposing a system of matching state funds for small-donor political contributions and SB 780, a bill proposing to elect a number of statewide offices by ranked-choice ballot.
-He also co-sponsored SB 1933, a bill by State Sen. Andy Manar to allow for automatic voter registration when applying for an Illinois driver's license.
+He also co-sponsored SB 1933, a bill authored by State Sen. Andy Manar to allow for automatic voter registration when applying for an Illinois driver's license.